Friday, January 17, 2025

 My siblings have called me a failure as a son and a brother because I did not come back home when I was discharged from the Navy.
 To them I say, Read Genesis 2:23 & 24, Ephesians 5:31 and Matthew 19:5.
 I'm following God's plan, not my own.

-About Man and Woman in the Garden of Eden Genesis 2:23 & 24 - And the man said: “This is now bone of my bones and flesh of my flesh; she shall be called ‘woman,’ for out of man she was taken.”
+Genesis 2:23 & 24 - And the man said: “This is now bone of my bones and flesh of my flesh; she shall be called ‘woman,’ for out of man she was taken.”
 For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh.

 “For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh” is also Bible verse that appears in Ephesians 5:31 and Matthew 19:5.

 God's original plan for Man was for him to leave his parents and siblings and start a new life with his wife who has become one with him through the covenant of marriage witnessed by God.
+I didn't go home for two reasons.
+I was ashamed of the depression and what I had become, more animal than human.
+I did not want to put that burden on my family.
+I also had a job I liked and was good at and it paid close to 4 times my Navy salary.

 My siblings have called me an idol worshiper because I now have Catholic beliefs.
 I was, along with my siblings, raised in a Baptist family.
 After much study and reflection on my own life, I find Catholic beliefs are no different from Baptist beliefs.
 The difference between Catholic and Baptist is not in beliefs but in how we worship.
 Catholicism is more spiritual than Baptist worship.
 To my siblings, I ask do you think of our Mother, who was raised in a Catholic family, as an idol worshiper; to my one sibling who married a Catholic man, do you think of him as an idol worshiper, and how about your children who are Catholic, are they idol worshipers?

 My siblings have said I should have known better than to voluntarily enlist in the US Navy and volunteer to go to combat when asked.
 To that I ask do you think that our father who was one of the first to hit the beach at Attu Island in Alaska during WWII should have known better?
 How about most of the men in our family of the previous generation, should they have known better than to enlist in military service during WWII?
 To my sibling who married a Vietnam Veteran, should he have known better?
 I'm proud of my military service, every minute of it.
+Knowing what I know now, if I could turn back the clock, I would enlist all over again.
+So, go ahead and be like the young people during the Vietnam era throw your garbage at the uniform.
+I'll just ignore it and keep walking away.

 My siblings say I hate my Mother.
 I don't know where that comes from, my Mother and I were very close, She kept me going during the time I was suffering through a very deep depression.
-If it wasn't for our Mother, I wouldn't be here posting this today, I would have succumb to the affects of my depression long before I met my wife.
+If it wasn't for my Mother, I wouldn't be here posting this today, I would have succumb to the affects of my depression long before I met my wife.

 No comments: